 a.
 Freedom of Association and the Right to Collective Bargaining

 The government and employers generally respected freedom of association and the right to collective bargaining.
 Worker organizations were independent of the government and political parties.
-During the first 11 months of the year, there were no reports that the government interfered in union activities, sought to dissolve unions, or used excessive force to end strikes or protests, nor any reports of antiunion discrimination.
+During the first 11 months of the year, there were no reports that the government interfered in union activities, sought to dissolve unions, or used excessive force to end strikes or protests, nor were there any reports of antiunion discrimination.

 b.
 Prohibition of Forced or Compulsory Labor